openequella/openequella.github.io/guides/ClusteringConfigurationGuide.md

 #### Display each server’s unique ID
 To view details about all of the registered application nodes in the cluster:
-1. Login to the EQUELLA server administration.
+1. Login to the openEQUELLA server administration.
 2. Select Health check.
 You can also select the Enable cluster debugging checkbox to show debug information in the page footer.